olvaffe/olv-notes/graphics/gpus/amd-isa-rdna3.md

       - L1 RO Cache
       - Instruction Cache
       - Constant Cache
+  - data sharing between work items
+    - each WGP (CU pair) has 128KB LDS shared by work items
+    - each SA (shader array) has 4KB GDS shared by WGPs

 ## Chapter 2.
 Shader Concepts

+- conceptually, the shader program (aka kernel) executes independently on each work item
+  - SMEM instructions transfer data between memory and SGPRs
+  - VMEM instructions transfer data between memory and VGPRs
+  - SALU instructions operate on up to two operands, from SGPRs or literals
+  - VALU instructions operate on up to three operands, from VGPRs, SGPRs, or literals
 - 2.1.
 Wave32 and Wave64
+  - a wave has 32 or 64 work items
+  - how Wave64 works is to issue each VMEM and VALU instruction twice, for the lower half and the higher half of work items respectively
 - 2.2.
 Shader Types
 - 2.3.
 Work-groups
 - 2.4.
 Shader Padding Requirement